denniswon/magic-passport/GAS_OPTIMIZATION.md

-# **Biconomy Smart Contract Optimization Bounty Program**
+# **Passport Smart Contract Optimization Bounty Program**

 ## **Introduction**

-Biconomy is dedicated to enhancing the efficiency and sustainability of our decentralized ecosystem.
+Magic is dedicated to enhancing the efficiency and sustainability of our decentralized ecosystem.
 Through our **Smart Contract Optimization Bounty Program**, we invite global developers to contribute towards optimizing gas efficiency across our suite of smart contracts.
 This initiative is key to reducing operational costs, improving scalability, and elevating the user experience within the blockchain ecosystem.

 For details on reporting security vulnerabilities or contributing to our project in other ways, please see our [SECURITY.md](./SECURITY.md) and [CONTRIBUTING.md](./CONTRIBUTING.md) files.
-We value all contributions that enhance the Biconomy ecosystem, including but not limited to code optimizations and security improvements.
+We value all contributions that enhance the Magic ecosystem, including but not limited to code optimizations and security improvements.

 ## **Program Objective**